-Pivovarský Klub (“The Brewery Club” similar to Pivovarský Dům, mentioned above) offers the broadest range of Czech micro-brews in Prague, in a blond wood modern restaurant close to Florenc Metro station.
+Pivovarský Klub (“The Brewery Club” similar to Pivovarský Dům, mentioned above) offers the broadest range of Czech micro-brews in Prague blond wood modern restaurant close to Florenc Metro station.
 Each week, alternative beers are provided on tap on the bottom floor, whilst small breweries host frequent presentations down in the basement (each day 11:30 to 23:30; reservations in the evening are recommended; approximately fifty yards on the left-hand side from Florenc Metro station at Křižíkova 17, along Křižíkova).

 Among the most pleasant public houses in Malá Strana, this “Small Home-owners Association” (which is the translation of the name) is situated apart from the tourist hub, on a quiet street right above the US Embassy.
-It offers Czech beer and quality food in a traditional ambiance.
+It offers Czech beer and quality food in a traditional ambience.
 It is open each day from 12:00-01:00.
 Address: Tržiště Twenty-Three, Prague One.
 Website: www.baracnickarychta.cz.
 Metro Station: Malostranská.

 U Vystřeleného Oka (The Shot Out Eye)

 It is a pleasant pub with a beer garden and serves cheap food and beer.
-This pub pulls in all sorts of people from backpackers to local writers.
+This pub pulls in all sorts of people, from backpackers to local writers.

 Location: U Božích Bojovniků 3, Žižkov, website.